SQL-Server-projects/Reporting-Services-examples/README.md

 ## Dashboards

 Power BI templates ensure that all reports adhere to a consistent design, maintaining a professional appearance that aligns with the organization's branding guidelines.
 By leveraging these templates, organizations can streamline reporting processes, foster collaboration, and create a polished, cohesive framework for data presentation.
 Standardized visuals and layouts minimize the risk of misrepresenting data or overlooking critical details.
 These templates also serve as a valuable starting point for new team members, reducing their learning curve and boosting productivity.
-Furthermore, standardization helps stakeholders interpret data more effectively, reducing confusion and enhancing decision-making.
+Standardization helps stakeholders interpret data more effectively, reducing confusion and enhancing decision-making.

   <table style="width:100%">
     <tr valign="top">